-Coming off a disappointing 42-12 loss to the TCU Horned Frogs, the SMU Mustangs must now travel to Ann Arbor, MI for the first time since 1963 to face a Michigan Wolverines team that is looking to continue to feast on the “Little Sisters of the Poor” after a comfortably defeating the Western Michigan Broncos 49-3.
+Coming off the disappointing 42-12 loss to the TCU Horned Frogs, the SMU Mustangs must now travel to Ann Arbor, MI for the first time since 1963 to face a Michigan Wolverines team that is looking to continue its feast on the “Little Sisters of the Poor” after a comfortably defeating the Western Michigan Broncos 49-3.

 The Mustangs are a 36-point underdog to the No. 19 Wolverines, and it will take a herculean effort to pull off the second greatest upset in the Big House — the first will ALWAYS be the Appalachian State’s win in 2007.
 But for the Mustangs to have a shot, they must do the following:

 Senior quarterback Ben Hicks is off to a slow start in 2018 — completing less than 50% of his passes for 363 yards — and everything begins and starts offensively with him.
 Hicks has to be able to recognize how Michigan’s talented defense will be attacking and take advantage of its over-aggressiveness.
 Hicks isn’t a running quarterback, but he has shown the ability to escape the pocket when needed.
 In addition to using his feet to avoid the pressure, the senior quarterback must utilize Braeden West by implementing screens and draws into the offense.
 In 2017 West only averaged 1.5 receptions but this season he already has five catches for 104 yards — to stay competitive with the Wolverines he may need to finish the game with at least eight catches.

 The defense must pick its poison